Wellness Exams for Pets in Oakland, CA

-Heartworm is a disease that affects the hearts, lungs, and blood vessels of an animal.
+Heartworm is a disease that affects the hearts, lungs, and blood vessels of a dog or cat.
 It’s caused by parasitic worms that are spread through mosquito bites.
-Year-round heartworm prevention is critical to your pet’s health, so we recommend preventives like Heartgard and Tri-heart, which we have available at our hospital.
+Year-round heartworm prevention is critical to your pet’s health, so we recommend preventives like Heartgard and Tri-heart, which we have available at our animal hospital.
 We also offer Trifexis and several other preventives, which are available in-house or for free home delivery for current clients.
 It’s also important to have your pet screened annually for heartworm.

 Dogs and cats are considered seniors at about 10 years of age.
 In addition to the standard wellness exam, nutritional assessment, and parasite screening/prevention, we recommend senior blood panels and a urinalysis to detect any chronic diseases.
 We also recommend a digital x-ray screening to view your pet internally.
 If your pet has arthritis, we have steroidal and non-steroidal medication options to treat it, including Rimadyl, Metacam, Dasuquin, and Flexadin.

 The city of Oakland requires that all dogs and cats be microchipped prior to being licensed.
 No larger than a grain of rice, a microchip is a device that serves as a permanent form of identification for pets.
-It’s implanted just beneath an animal’s shoulder blades and is encoded with the owner’s contact information.
+It’s implanted just beneath a dog or cat’s shoulder blades and is encoded with the owner’s contact information.
 Here at Thornhill Pet Hospital, we use the Home Again microchip for our patients.